Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

 Work is O(nlogn + nlogn + n^2logn +  + psn^2) for the four layers of heavy logic.
 Clearly as p -> infinity, the inverse formula holds.
 Furthermore, if we need only need b bits of precision, then roughly the (b+1)th term should be dropable with no loss of accuracy.
-(And we can drop all those following
+(And we can drop all those following)
 ## Analysis:
 In total work should be bounded by O(sn^2(log(n) + log(K(A)) + log(K(p(A'))) ) ).
+Depth should be
 #### Counterexample Warning:
 If either condition number is exponential in n ( and thus not a speedup over cubic methods), you will need polynomial in n bits of precision for any standard solution.